AlanFoster/os_concepts/readme.md

 ```
 ./install_crosscompiler.sh binutils
 ./install_crosscompiler.sh gcc
+./install_crosscompiler.sh gdb
 ```

-This will enable access to both `i686-elf-gcc` and `i686-elf-ld`, which can be used to compile the OS.
+This will enable access to both `i686-elf-gcc`, `i686-elf-ld`, and `i686-elf-gdb`, which can be used to compile and debug the OS.

 ## Using docker